-The Master Plan will ensure Capital projects become opportunities for initiating improvements to the campus fabric.
+The Campus Master Plan will ensure Capital projects become opportunities for initiating improvements to the campus fabric.
 These opportunities are organized under five overarching design principles.
 These include:

-- Urban Design and Landscape: The Design Guidelines for improving campus character will establish a sense of place.
+- Urban Design and Landscape: The Design Guidelines for improving campus character will establish a sense of place taking advantage of the University's unique landscape.
 The conservation of University Hall within the constraints of a modern university will also help manage this historically valuable asset for future generations.
 Landscaping that uses native plants as well as low maintenance and pesticide-free practices will reduce water and leachate flowing into the Oldman River.
 Interpretive education programs will facilitate teaching and learning about these landscaping practices.
-Identifying an open space network consisting of Quads, plazas, pedestrian pathways, greenways and natural areas will complement the shift to a campus with denser, compact form. - Access and Movement Systems: Improvements to the public realm will support a pedestrian and bicycle centric campus -- creating more spaces for informal learning and socializing.
+Identifying an open space network consisting of quads, plazas, pedestrian pathways, greenways and natural areas will complement the shift to a campus with a denser, and more compact form. - Access and Movement Systems: Improvements to the public realm will support a pedestrian and bicycle centric campus -- creating more spaces for informal learning and socializing.
 These improvements will reduce the barriers to universal accessibility, fostering more equitable access to the campus and its facilities.
-The Campus Plan identifies a number of road, pathway and intersection improvements.
-The provision of more and improved facilities for pedestrians, cyclists and transit users will make those modes of travel more convenient and continue to reduce single-occupant vehicle travel.
+The Campus Master Plan identifies a number of road, pathway and intersection improvements.
+The provision of more and improved facilities for pedestrians, cyclists and transit users will make alternative modes of travel more convenient and continue to reduce single-occupant vehicle travel.
 Road and intersection improvements will improve safety for pedestrians and cyclists and create a better sense of place for the campus.
 A clearly defined service vehicle network will complement the pedestrian priority zone and improve the efficiency of truck movement around campus, thereby reducing emissions.
 Improved lighting that is energy efficient and dark sky friendly will improve personal safety and way finding.